 Roll Tide Research was developed by the University of Alabama Libraries and launched in fall 2017.
-Content is regularly updated and additional content is being developed.
-(Last update: August 2019).
+Content is regularly updated and additional content is being developed. most recent update: August 2020

 Feedback: We welcome your feedback.
 Please send comments, suggestions, questions, or report any problems or accessibility issues to us through our feedback form.

-Embedding modules into Blackboard Learn: All of the modules on this site can placed in BBL as external links.
-Beginning in spring 2020, versions of modules 1.1, 1.2, 2.1, 2.2, and 4.1 will be available for upload into Blackboard Learn courses as Gradebook items.
+Embedding Roll Tide Research into Blackboard Learn: All of the modules on this site can be linked in BBL as external links using the emailed quiz system listed in the previous paragraph.Embeddable versions of modules 1.1, 1.2, 2.1, 2.2, and 4.1 are also available for upload into Blackboard Learn courses as Gradebook-integrated items that will enter grades as students complete the modules.
+This may be more convenient for you depending on your class sizes and course load.
 If you would like to add these to your course or would like more information, please contact your liaison librarian or Jon Ezell, Ph.
 D., Coordinator for Creative Media and Instructional Design at email@example.com.

 Use of Roll Tide Research by outside institutions